Wotcnt/Polyrifringence-Engine/README.md

 $$J^\dagger J \approx I$$

+> *Expresses approximate norm preservation: energy is conserved within bounded error under recursive application, with any deviation attributable to loss or discretization rather than amplification.*

 ---

 # ⌬ Codex Symbol Table ⎅ Stability, Exergy, Recursion ⌬

 ---

-Canonical glyphs used across the Polyrifringence Engine, RSANCS, and Codex Canon.
+> Canonical glyphs used across the Polyrifringence Engine, RSANCS, and Codex Canon.
+>
-These symbols define the operational, mathematical, and ethical layers underlying all computation, coherence, and recursion behaviours within the architecture.
+> These symbols define the operational, mathematical, and ethical layers underlying all computation, coherence, and recursion behaviours within the architecture.

 | **Symbol** | **Name**                    | **Domain**                | **Definition**                                                                                                                                                                    | **Role in Engine / Codex**                                                                                                                                                     |
 | ---------- | --------------------------- | ------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |